D. LeRoy Dresser: Career

 Dresser paid more than $1 million of the $1.4 million in claims filed against him in 1903.
 A newspaper report on April 9, 1903, indicated that some $850,000 had been given to Dresser by his friends to cover debts of Dresser & Co.; however, no funds came from his various wealthy relations.
 He obtained a discharge from bankruptcy on March 5, 1907.

 Once on the road to financial solvency, Dresser sought "revenge on the men he thought responsible for his ruin four years before."
 He filed eight suits against James Hazen Hyde, John Willard Young, the Mercantile Trust Company, the Commonwealth Trust Company (formerly the Trust Company of the Republic), members of the law firm of Alexander & Green, and others.
 Dresser claimed that false representations totaling $15 million were made to him when he was asked to underwrite the USSC bonds.
-In October 1908, due to lake of evidence, all of his suits settled out of court for around $200,000; Dresser still had to pay his legal fees from this sum.
+In October 1908, due to lack of evidence, all of his suits settled out of court for around $200,000; Dresser still had to pay his legal fees from this sum.
 Dresser left the courtroom "very angry" at this outcome.
 Moving forward, he worked to reestablish Dresser & Co.

 On March 16, 1908, Dresser was arrested for the misappropriation of $4,000 related to the failure of the Trust Company of the Republic.
 The charges against him were filed by William S. Andrews who was the former attorney for Young.
 Andrews claimed Dresser failed to pay drafts issued to him by Young in 1903.
 The case was dismissed because of the statute of limitations.
 This was the only criminal case brought against Dresser in connection to the USSC and Trust Company failures.

 In September 1909, the courts ruled that the former directors of the Trust Company of the Republic were personally responsible for the debts resulting from Dresser's USSC loans because of their negligence.
 The judge said the directors' claims that Dresser did not bring the loans to the board for approval did not remove them from responsibility as they would have learned of Dresser's reckless loans if they had been performing their duty as directors of the company.
 Dresser always maintained that he did discuss the loans with the board, gaining their approval before seeking funding.

 On July 23, 1914, a western mining company named Dresser in a suit for $29,927 for a mortgage; however, the case did not come to trial.
 On April 21, 1914, he was the defendant in another case filed by the Japanese firm Madawaya & Co. for promissory notes totaling $200,000.
 In October 1914, he lost a court case of $200,000 to the Ichi Takayami Company of New York City.

 Near the end of his life, Dresser patented a steam generator that he claimed would save fuel.
 However, he was unable to attract investors to bring it to market.